 This article will have 7 resins that I think are top level resins for miniatures, backed by many users, reviews, and a long-standing reputation of great quality.

 At the end of the article, I’ll give some extra advice about curing to improve your resin printing game.

 Anycubic is probably one of the most known brands of resin in the 3D printing community, and one that I use all the time successfully.
 This one specifically though, is their Plant-Based Resin which comes with an ultra-low odor and high precision.

-It is very loved by thousands of users and is very easy to get the hang of.
+It is well-loved by thousands of users and is very easy to get the hang of.